e-gov/GovSSO-Mock/README.md

 clients.
 Its main use cases are:

 * Enable client applications to develop and test integration with GovSSO protocol.
-Compared to GovSSO service demo environment, mock can be used without needing registration and can also be used offline or in closed networks.
+Compared to GovSSO service demo environment (`govsso-demo.ria.ee`), mock can be used without needing registration with RIA and can also be used offline or in closed networks.
 * Provide mock authentication data in development and test environments.
-Compared to GovSSO service demo environment, mock can return arbitrary user data to client and is also simpler to use with automated tests.
+Compared to GovSSO service demo environment (`govsso-demo.ria.ee`), mock can return arbitrary user data to client application and is also simpler to use with automated tests.

-Currently GovSSO mock returns protocol-compliant responses for all successful flows.
-Validating input data and simulating error conditions should be considered for future development.
+GovSSO mock returns protocol-compliant responses for all successful flows, currently validates most conditions on input data and allows to simulate many error conditions.

 ## Documentation